Exploring the Societal Impact of Antimicrobial Resistance AMR

 Main Article Content

-kalpana Singh
+Kalpana Singh

 Abstract

-Antimicrobial resistance (AMR) tends to be one of the greatest threats to health, economies, sustainable developments in the twenty first century globally.
+Antimicrobial resistance (AMR) tends to be one of the greatest threats to health, economies, and sustainable development in the twenty-first century globally.
 This editorial looks at the wide-reaching effects of AMR, focusing on how it impacts public health, healthcare systems, and economic stability.
 AMR contributes to increasing the inequality gap between low and middle-income countries, further reducing the efficacy of medical treatments, thereby exacerbating sickness, mortality, and treatment costs.
 By 2050, AMR could cause a global economic retraction of up to 3.8%.
 MR also threatens progress on United Nations Sustainable Development Goals (SDGs), such as good health (SDG 3) and Pro-economic growth (SDG 8).

 This editorial emphasizes innovative solutions, including improved antibiotic stewardship, quicker diagnostic methods, alternative therapies, and policy recommendations for a unified global approach.
 Antibiotic overuse in agriculture and animal husbandry has significantly contributed to human AMR development and spread in humans.
-Investing in the development of new antibiotics, helpful research and alternative therapies is crucial to avoid resistant pathogens.
-International coordination for equitable access to life-saving treatments is necessary to prevent the spread of life-threatening resistant infections.
+Investing in the development of new antibiotics, helpful research, and alternative therapies is crucial to avoid resistant pathogens.
+International coordination for equitable access to lifesaving treatments is necessary to prevent the spread of life-threatening resistant infections.
 This editorial discusses evidence-based strategies, including antimicrobial stewardship (AMS), faster diagnostics, and alternative treatments, alongside policy ideas for coordinated global action.
 Addressing overuse in agriculture and investing in new antibiotics and research are critical to curbing AMR and preventing resistant pathogens.
 Equitable access to treatments and international coordination are necessary to mitigate this global health crisis.

 Downloads